Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolServicePrincipalCredential.md

 ```

 ### -ObjectId
-The object ID of the service principal to remove the credential from.
+Specifies the unique object ID of the service principal from which to remove the credential.

 ```yaml
 Type: Guid